kden/sunlight_sensor_gcp/README.md

 ## AI

-This project was developed with assistance from ChatGPT 4o (2025), Google Gemini 2.5 Pro (2025), and Claude Sonnet 4 (2025).
+This project was developed with assistance from ChatGPT 4o (2025), Google Gemini 2.5 Pro (2025), and Claude Sonnet 4 and 4.5 (2025).